EU agrees to allow entry to vaccinated travelers

 A formal adoption of the recommendations -- which are not legally binding for member states -- is expected to happen on Thursday.

-The proposals were first published by the European Union earlier this month after bloc member Greece announced that it would be welcoming fully vaccinated or Covid-tested international travelers in the coming weeks.
+The proposals were first published by the European Union earlier this month after bloc member Greece announced that it would be welcoming fully vaccinated or Covid-tested international travelers.

 "Member states could also extend this to those vaccinated with a vaccine having completed the WHO emergency use listing process," an official statement added.